caio-ribeiro-pereira/vanilla-gphoto/README.md

 ## Running

-After add the script, just run this code below:
+To use this lib, just run the code below:

 ``` html
 <script>